How does this medication work? What will it do for me?

 If you experience high blood glucose levels, thirst, very dry mouth or frequent urination, you may be experiencing early signs of ketoacidosis.
 Contact your doctor as soon as possible for advice on how to manage this condition.

 Kidney function: The effectiveness of dapagliflozin depends on kidney function because it increases the amount of glucose eliminated through the kidneys.
 Over time, this medication may cause kidney problems.
-If you experience signs of kidney problems, such as puffy hands, face or feet, high blood pressure, unusual muscle cramping, or darkened urine, this medication may be affecting how well your kidneys are working.
+If you experience signs of kidney problems, such as puffy hands, face, or feet; high blood pressure; unusual muscle cramping; or darkened urine, this medication may be affecting how well your kidneys are working.
 If you notice any of these symptoms, contact your doctor as soon as possible.
+This medication is not likely to help blood glucose control for people with severely reduced kidney failure and should not be used by anybody receiving dialysis.

 Yeast infections: There is an increased risk of developing genital or vaginal yeast infections when taking dapagliflozin as a result of increased glucose in the urine.
 This is more likely to occur for uncircumcised males and for people who have a history of yeast infections.